-Evaluation\
+Evaluation

-User feedback is important for evaluating your project for you, your organization, and HIHumanities and National Endowment for the Humanities.
+User feedback is important for evaluating your project for you, your organization, and Hawai'i Council for the Humanities and National Endowment for the Humanities.

 Evaluations, either through database visits, audience surveys, internal assessment, and other methods give insights to the success of the project and if goals were accomplished.